qiwang067/LS-Imagine/README.md

 ### Pretrained weights

-After completing the training, the agent's weight files will be generated in the `./logdir` directory.
-Additionally, we provide pretrained weights for the tasks mentioned in the paper.
+We provide pretrained weights of **LS-Imagine** for the tasks mentioned in the paper.
 You can download them using the links in the table below and rename the downloaded file to `latest.pt`:

 <div align="center">